Custom OAuth Apps

 Enter custom scopes if you want to override the defaults.
 Leave blank to use the integration's default scopes.

-Click Save.
-All new connections for this integration will use your custom OAuth app.
+Click Register.
+New connections for this integration will use your tenant-owned OAuth app instead of the platform-managed default.

 Optional Configuration